szhorvat/IGraphR/README.md

 IGraphR
 =======

-Call [igraph](http://igraph.sourceforge.net/) with ease from Mathematica through [RLink](http://reference.wolfram.com/mathematica/RLink/guide/RLink.html).
+Call [igraph](http://igraph.org/) with ease from Mathematica through [RLink](http://reference.wolfram.com/mathematica/RLink/guide/RLink.html).
+RLink is available in Mathematica 9 or later.

 ###Installation

-Drop `IGraphR.m` into this directory:
+Drop `IGraphR.m` into the directory opened by this command:

     SystemOpen@FileNameJoin[{$UserBaseDirectory, "Applications"}]